Divorce Law in Florida, Everything You Need to Know

 Florida Terms for a Divorce

-Once you have filed for divorce, the court will commonly enter temporary standing orders which address how you are supposed to act while the case is pending.
+Once you have filed for divorce, the court will commonly enter temporary standing orders that address how you are supposed to act while the case is pending.
 These orders generally prohibit either spouse from taking any action that could jeopardize the financial stability or well-being of the other spouse or their children.
-They also prevent either spouse from removing any children from the state of Florida without the permission of the other parent or the court.
+They also prevent either spouse from removing any children from the state of Florida without the other parent’s permission or the court.

-If you and your spouse are able to reach an agreement on all aspects of your divorce, including child custody and support, property division, and alimony, then you may be able to file for an uncontested divorce.
+You can file for an uncontested divorce if you and your spouse can agree on all aspects of your divorce, including child custody and support, property division, and alimony.
 An uncontested divorce is one in which both parties agree on all terms and do not require a trial.
 Uncontested divorces are typically simpler and cheaper than contested divorces.

 What is Simplified Dissolution